anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <a name="1.1"></a>
 ## 1.1 Overview
-The Reference Model (RM) specification is written on the basis of complete infrastructure abstraction and exposing set of capabilities, resources, and interfaces to workloads which they will be written against.
-The aim of Reference Model is to be agnostic across VM-based and container-based workloads and this document should act as a "catalogue" for application designers to understand everything they need to know from the underlying infrastructure they are writing their application to run on.
+The Reference Model (RM) specifies complete infrastructure abstraction and the exposure of a set of capabilities, resources, and interfaces to workloads.
+The aim of the Reference Model is to be virtualisation technology agnostic (VM-based and container-based) and act as a "catalogue" of the exposed infrastructure capabilities, resources, and interfaces needed to develop the workloads.

 <a name="1.2"></a>
 ## 1.2 Terminology